jhongover9000/p5.js/contributor_docs/project_wrapups/josephhong_gsoc_2021.md

 Advised by Inwha Yeom

 ## Intro
 Hey there.
 I’m Joseph, a junior who participated in Google Summer of Code 2021.
-This article is about what I worked on over the summer–– Korean translations of the p5.js Reference section and a redesign of the p5.js website.
+This documentation is about what I worked on over the summer–– Korean translations of the p5.js Reference section and a redesign of the p5.js website.
 I went into this not really sure (and somewhat worried about) what I was going to be doing, but it turned out to be an awesome opportunity for me to polish my Korean and build upon the web development skills I learned throughout my sophomore year.

 ## Quick Links
 ### Part 1: Korean Translations